erikajdavid/my-weather-app/README.md

+# REACT global weather app

+## Conceptualized, designed and developed a sleek and minimal REACT global weather app that leverages RESTful API and both Firebase Authorization and Real-Time Database for user data storage.

+### To improve
+    - Add remember me and forgot password to forms.
+    - Scale UI interface for logged in user.
+    - Update mobile design.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.